tloen/tloen.github.io/_posts/2020-05-07-determination.md

 We will sidestep the endless tangle of language games surrounding the question of whether free will is compatible with determinism.
 By means of complexity theory I argued in [an earlier essay](/2020/03/31/entropy.html) that will, randomness, and computation are three components of information entropy.

-It would be careless to say that determination and information are the same thing.
-Not all information is determination.
-But all determination is information, because the essence of determination is the resolution of uncertainty.
-So we may use the tools we developed earlier to reason about determination, and to make practical claims about how it may be acquired.
+Determination, being the resolution of uncertainty, is a form of information.
+So we may use the tools of information theory to reason about determination, and to make practical claims about how it may be acquired.

 _[Continued.](/2020/05/10/praxis.html)_